 When the MD nearly fired the new Sales Director

-An IT Consultancy appointed a new Sales Director.
+A large IT consultancy and software house appointed a new Sales Director.
 It quickly became apparent that there was a clash of styles between the Sales Director and the existing Operations Director.
 Their frequent conflict, and the tension this created, began to affect staff and other members of the board.
 It also had a negative impact on customer service and sales teams as they were caught in the middle of the situation.

 The Managing Director was inclined to fire the new head of sales but the Sales Director had a good pedigree, was well-connected in the industry and came with good references.
 The MD was persuaded by colleagues to explore other options before taking such action.
 We were engaged to work with the two individuals and also with the full board.
 We invited all board members to complete a series of psychometric questionnaires examining work styles, motivation, leadership style and the “Dark Side” of personality.
 Using the data from this and detailed individual feedback interviews, the causes of the clash between the two Directors was clear.
 In addition to having some some fundamental differences in style and approach, they were both concerned about their roles: the sales director was under pressure to perform quickly while the operations director was concerned about the additional stress that changes and additional business would bring to his team.